matthannigan/crop/syllabus.md

 *   Art Feinglass, “Setting Goals, Clarifying the Message, and Creating the PR Plan” in _The Public Relations Handbook for Nonprofits_ (San Francisco: Jossey-Bass, 2005), pp. 21–45\.
 [25 pages]
 *   Harold S. Williams, Arthur Y. Webb, and William J. Phillips, Part III, Chapters 12–15 “Targets and Accomplishments” in _Outcome Funding: A New Approach to Targeted Grantmaking_, 4th edition (Rensselaerville, NY: Rensselaerville Institute, 1996), pp. 113–178\.
 [65 pages]

+Students will digitally submit Assignment 3 Evaluation Approach prior to the start of class.
 At the beginning of week 5, the Instructor will review key concepts from Sessions 2–4 of the course and students may work together in teams on an additional group exercise.
 During 7-sessions editions of the course, during the first half of the class session in Week 6, guest(s) from Pittsburgh’s nonprofit and arts community will discuss their successes in creating results-oriented programs.

 ### Last Week: Final Project Deadlines
-Students must submit their Final Project Deliverable no later than 2 days prior to the final regularly-scheduled class session.
+Students must submit their Final Project Deliverable by the deadline listed on the course Canvas webpage.
 The document(s) must be submitted as Microsoft Word or Adobe PDF files.

 During the final class session, students will provide oral summaries of their Final Project Deliverable for the Instructor and their classmates.
 Students must submit the slides for their Final Project Presentations digitally by 5pm ET on the day of class.